databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/00-organization.md

 In an organization of Databend Cloud, data and resources are shared among all users of the organization.
 Users can collaborate with each other to manage and analyze the organization's data effectively by taking advantage of the cloud-native features.

-Please note that each organization in Databend Cloud has its own pricing plan and billing settings.
-Data is not shared across organizations, and organizations cannot be combined either if your company owns multiple organizations in Databend Cloud.
+Please note that data is not shared across organizations, and organizations cannot be combined either if your company owns multiple organizations in Databend Cloud.

 ### Creating an Organization

 When you provide an organization name during the signup process, you create an organization in Databend Cloud with your account as an Admin account.
 You will also need to select a pricing plan, a cloud provider, and a region for the new organization.
-For more information, see [Activate Databend Cloud](../00-new-account.md).
+For more information, see [Getting Started](../00-new-account.md).

 ![](@site/static/img/documents/getting-started/01.jpg)